Vikings sign ex-Packers 1st-round pick DE Datone Jones

 EDEN PRAIRIE, Minn.
 (AP) -- The Minnesota Vikings have signed defensive end Datone Jones, the former first-round pick of the rival Green Bay Packers.

-The Vikings closed the deal on Tuesday with Jones, who was selected 26th overall out of UCLA in the 2013 draft.
-The 6-foot-4, 285-pound Jones played defensive end in 59 of a possible 64 regular-season games, mostly as a backup.
-He also played some outside linebacker in Green Bay's 3-4 scheme.
+The Vikings finalized the one-year deal on Tuesday with Jones, who was selected 26th overall out of UCLA in the 2013 draft.
+The 6-foot-4, 285-pound Jones played in 59 of a possible 64 regular-season games, mostly as a backup.

-The Packers previously declined their fifth-year option on Jones that is built into every first-round pick's contract.
+He was primarily a defensive end in Green Bay's 3-4 scheme but also played some outside linebacker.
+The versatility developed will serve him well for the rest of his career, but he never quite found the right fit with the Packers.
+The Vikings could also use him as a defensive tackle in passing situations.

+''There's never been a steady role or steady position for me,'' Jones said on a conference call with Minnesota reporters.
+He added: ''I've got a chance to actually prove myself.''

 Jones has nine sacks and seven passes defended in his career.
+The Packers previously declined their fifth-year option on his contract that is built into every first-round pick's deal.

-Jones was a college teammate of Vikings starting linebackers Anthony Barr and Eric Kendricks.
+Jones was a college teammate of Vikings starting linebackers Anthony Barr and Eric Kendricks, whom he peppered with questions about the coaches, scheme and team as he was considering signing with the Vikings.
+Now he'll join them in trying to retake the NFC North title from Aaron Rodgers and the Packers.

 ---